awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

   + AWS DMS doesn't replicate results of the DDL statement `ALTER TABLE ADD column data_type DEFAULT default_value`\.
 Instead of replicating `default_value` to the target, it sets the new column to `NULL`\.
 Such a result can also happen even if the DDL statement that added the new column was run in a prior task\.

     If the new column is nullable, Oracle updates all the table rows before logging the DDL itself\.
 As a result, AWS DMS captures the changes but doesn't update the target\.
 With the new column set to `NULL`, if the target table has no primary key or unique index subsequent updates raise a "zero rows affected" message\.
   + AWS DMS doesn't support XA transactions in replication while using Oracle LogMiner\.
 + Oracle LogMiner doesn't support connections to a pluggable database \(PDB\)\.
 To connect to a PDB, access the redo logs using Binary Reader\.
 + When you use Binary Reader, AWS DMS has these limitations:
   + It doesn't support table clusters\.
   + It supports only table\-level `SHRINK SPACE` operations\.
 This level includes the full table, partitions, and subpartitions\.
   + It doesn't support changes to index\-organized tables with key compression\.
   + It doesn't support implementing online redo logs on raw devices\.
+  + Binary Reader supports TDE only for self\-managed Oracle databases since RDS for Oracle doesn't support wallet password retrieval for TDE encryption keys\.
 + AWS DMS doesn't support connections to an Amazon RDS Oracle source using an Oracle Automatic Storage Management \(ASM\) proxy\.
 + AWS DMS doesn't support virtual columns\.
 + AWS DMS doesn't support the `ROWID` data type or materialized views based on a `ROWID` column\.